pinaki3majumder/ai-ml-music-genre-prediction-web-app/README.md

 [MIT](https://choosealicense.com/licenses/mit/)

 ## Support
-We hope you find `AI ML MUSIC GENRE PREDICTION WEB APP` useful and enjoy using it!
+I hope that you will find `AI ML MUSIC GENRE PREDICTION WEB APP` project useful and enjoy using it!
 Thank you for your interest and contributions.